Amy and Ben, from Bolton have adopted six children, here Amy tells their adoption story:

 Ben and I both work full time, but are very lucky to be able to work from home and with very flexible working hours.
 I continue to run Forever Angels and Ben is a Software Developer.
 We basically ‘tag-team’ between working and looking after the children.

 After living back in England for two and a half years, we contacted Adoption Matters and have never looked back.
 We adopted Ameena who came to us when she was 10 weeks old, she is also Black African although born in the UK.
-I was a little worried about the age gap between her and our other children (our other children are aged 18, 15, 14, 13, 12 now) but I needn’t have worried.
+I was a little worried about the age gap between her and our other children (our other children are aged 19, 16, 14, 14, 13 now) but I needn’t have worried.
 Ameena is adored!
-Her older siblings just love her and she brings such joy to our family (which is a true blessing on days where we have teenage angst!)
+Her older siblings just love her and she brings such joy to our family (which is a true blessing on days where we have teenage angst!).

 My children are my whole life.
 They are amazing.
 Being a Mum to six children (who attend five different schools!) is busy but I would have it no other way.
 I make a huge effort to spend alone, quality time with each child and they are all exceptionally well-adjusted, kind, intelligent and thoughtful children.

-Barnabas is actually leaving home this month to go to University to study Law and my heart is breaking a little (but is also full of pride – he is an incredible adult and I am privileged to be his Mum.)
+Barnabas is actually studying Law at University now and my heart broke a little when he left (but is also full of pride – he is an incredible adult and I am privileged to be his Mum).

 I can honestly say that adoption is without a doubt, the best thing I ever did (6 times over!)
 I would never want to create a family in any other way.
 If you have love in your heart, have strength and passion to support a child no matter what, then adoption could be the right path for you.”